syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Restrict-Dates-From-Selection.md

 # Restrict Dates From Selection

-Dates can be restricted or a collection of dates can be blackout in SfCalendar Control.
+Dates can be restricted or a collection of dates can be blacked out in SfCalendar Control.

 ## Range between Min / Max Dates